ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/murataydemir/CVE-2022-22980](https://github.com/murataydemir/CVE-2022-22980) :  ![starts](https://img.shields.io/github/stars/murataydemir/CVE-2022-22980.svg) ![forks](https://img.shields.io/github/forks/murataydemir/CVE-2022-22980.svg)

 ## CVE-2022-22978
- In Spring Security versions 5.5.6 and 5.6.3 and older unsupported versions, RegexRequestMatcher can easily be misconfigured to be bypassed on some servlet containers.
-Applications using RegexRequestMatcher with `.` in the regular expression are possibly vulnerable to an authorization bypass
+ In spring security versions prior to 5.4.11+, 5.5.7+ , 5.6.4+ and older unsupported versions, RegexRequestMatcher can easily be misconfigured to be bypassed on some servlet containers.
+Applications using RegexRequestMatcher with `.` in the regular expression are possibly vulnerable to an authorization bypass.